ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 [OPEN ISSUE: Decide whether to expand the width of the id.]

-Aggregators SHOULD allocate distinct id values for each `HpkeConfig` in a `HpkeConfigList`.
-The RECOMMENDED strategy for generating these values is via rejection sampling, i.e., to randomly select an id value repeatedly until it does not match any known `HpkeConfig`.
+Aggregators MUST allocate distinct id values for each `HpkeConfig` in a `HpkeConfigList`.

 The Client MUST abort if any of the following happen for any HPKE config
 request: